- The understated importance of high-quality supportive care

 - Glycemic control

 High-quality supportive care consists of basic, daily management needed for any critically ill patient to prevent or surmount common problems.
 This isn't particularly flashy or exciting.
 However, it's essential for every patient passing through the intensive care unit.
 Minor interventions, when leveraged across thousands of patients, can have a substantial impact.

 This chapter provides an overview of issues that commonly arise in the daily practice of critical care.
-The goal is to rapidly provide a basic foundation of knowledge, especially for folks who don't work full-time in the ICU (e.g. residents rotating through the unit).
-All of these topics will be explored further in separate chapters, in much greater detail.
+The goal is to rapidly provide a basic foundation of knowledge, especially for folks who don't work full-time in the ICU (e.g., residents rotating through the unit).
+Links are provided to full chapters on these topics, to provide additional detail as needed.